benfuddled/sheetloaf/README.md

 Yes, but you should use PostCSS-CLI in that case.
 This project is intended to simplify the two-step process of rendering Sass files and then transforming the output with PostCSS.

+Likewise, if all you're looking for is to compile Sass, stick with Dart Sass.

 ```
 Usage:
   sheetloaf [input.scss] [output.css] [OPTIONS]